Latest update 18 May 2021

-The analysis performed on RDA Groups and outputs available in October 2019 should be seen as a starting point for social science researchers that are new to the RDA and wish to receive some guidance through the large amount of work and topics covered by the RDA.
+The analysis performed on RDA Groups and outputs should be seen as a starting point for social science researchers that are new to the RDA and wish to receive some guidance through the large amount of work and topics covered by the RDA.
 The report analysed RDA Groups and, considered them highly relevant if they covered topics that should be of interest for social sciences researchers in general.
 These topics, for instance, include dealing with privacy-sensitive data or RDA work on research data management.
 Groups that may be interesting for social sciences researchers depending on their exact field of research or particular interest were labeled as moderately relevant, while groups that did not fit into these prior categories were labeled as being low in relevance.

 A similar analysis was performed towards Recommendations and Outputs.

 In the latest version of the report, nine Interest Groups, and two Working Groups were classified as particularly relevant to the social science community, covering topics like sensitive data, COVID-19, training and data management planning, as well as data discovery and standards for discipline-specific metadata.

 In particular, the Social Science Research Data IG should be highlighted as it was set up to foster diverse professional exchange on issues particular relevant to data originating from the social sciences and humanities.